The Future of Wearable Technology in Healthcare

 Elderly Care: Fall Detection and Mobility Tracking for the Elderly

-Wearables embedded with accelerometers and gyroscopes can detect falls in real time and send instant alerts to caregivers or emergency responders.
+Wearables equipped with accelerometers and gyroscopes can detect falls in real-time and send instant alerts to caregivers or emergency responders.
 They also monitor mobility decline or sedentary patterns, helping providers intervene before a crisis.

 Related read: Elderly Care Technology in Home Health Care: Key Trends Shaping 2025